ku-fpg/ku-fpg.github.io/people/andygill.md

 ## Professional Awards

+ * John E. and Winifred E. Sharp Teaching Professorship, for ``his demonstrated excellence in engineering education and dedication to the University, the School, and the Department'',
+   University of Kansas School of Engineering,
+   2016
  * Millar Scholar, for overall achievement during the past academic year, University of Kansas School of Engineering,
    2015.